What do those four letters mean?

 An INFJ one of the 16 personality types, based on the theories of Carl Jung and, later on, the work of Katharine Cook Briggs and Isabel Briggs Myers.

 - Are the rarest personality type, making up only 1-3 percent of the population.

 - Feel like they don’t fit in.
 Many report feeling like aliens dropped into this world from another planet.

 - Are called counselors or protectors.

 - Are often mistaken for extroverts, because they care about people so much.
-Yet they are true introverts, who need time alone to recharge.
+Yet they are true introverts, who, by definition, need time alone to recharge.